False eyelashes: History

 In 1916, while making his film Intolerance, D. W. Griffith felt his actress, Seena Owen, was missing something.
 Griffith wanted her eyes to be twice as large and "supernatural".
 He then spoke to his wigmaker to create false lashes.
 They were made of human hair, which was then fixed to her eyelashes by spirit gum.
 One day, Owen showed up with her eyes swollen nearly shut, her co-star Lillian Gish wrote in her memoir.

-By the 1930s, false eyelashes were becoming widespread.
-False eyelashes were featured in Vogue.
+False eyelashes became popular in the early 1930s.
+They were featured in Vogue.